 Expand your storage

-Luckily you can expand the storage simply, but connecting an external USB 3.0 hard drive to one of the three included USB ports.
+Luckily you can expand the storage simply, by connecting an external USB 3.0 hard drive to one of the three included USB ports.

-You can find out exactly how to do this in our handy guide: how to upgrade your Xbox One storage by 2TB and more.
-Once added, the external drive can be set as the primary location to store games and even be plugged into other Xbox One consoles, such as a friends, to continue to play any installed title - as long as you are signed into your own profile.
+You can find out exactly how to do this in our handy guide: how to upgrade your Xbox storage by 2TB and more.
+Once added, the external drive can be set as the primary location to store games and even be plugged into other Xbox consoles, such as a friend's, to continue to play any installed title - as long as you are signed into your own profile.

 If you want to play online games you will need to subscribe to Xbox Live Gold.
-However, as well as give you the ability to play against millions of other players over the internet, it also gives you free games each month.
+However, as well as giving you the ability to play against millions of other players over the internet, it also gives you free games each month.
 And they will be available to you as long as you continue to subscribe.

-Xbox Live Gold costs £5.99 a month, £14.99 for three months, or £39.99 for a whole year if you pay up-front.
+Xbox Live Gold costs £6.99 a month, £17.99 for three months, or £49.99 for a whole year if you pay up-front.